KHP-Informatics/DNAscan/README.md

 ![alt text](https://github.com/KHP-Informatics/DNAscan/raw/master/DNA_scan_paper-5.jp2)

 Figure 1.
 Central panel: Pipeline overview.
 DNAscan accepts sequencing data, and optionally variant files.
-The pipeline firstly perform an alignment step (details in the left panel), followed by a customizable data analysis protocol (details in the right panel).
+The pipeline firstly performs an alignment step (details in the left panel), followed by a customizable data analysis protocol (details in the right panel).
 Finally, results are annotated and a user friendly report is generated.
 Right panel: detailed description of the post alignment analysis pipeline (intensive mode).
 Aligned reads are used by the variant calling pipeline (Freebayes + GATK HC + Bcftools), both aligned and unaligned reads are used by Manta and ExpensionHunter (for which known repeat description files have to be provided)  to look for structural variants.
 The unaligned reads are mapped to a database of known viral genomes (NCBI database) to screen for the presence of their genetic material in the input sequencing data.
 Left panel: Alignment stage description.
 Raw reads are aligned with HISAT2.
 Resulting soft/hard-clipped reads and unaligned reads are realigned with BWA mem and then merged with the others using samtools.

 ## Citation